 This is where working with an auction house gives you more control – you agree a reserve price and if the bidding doesn’t get to the reserve price, you’re not committed to sale.

 While you should assume that what you’re able to sell your diamond for is different from the appraised value, don’t assume the appraisal is worthless.
 Do share the information included in the appraisal so the buyer has more factual information.
 Copies of original receipts and certifications from gemological laboratories can also help to increase the objectivity of price negotiations.

 If you’ve made the decision to sell your old engagement ring, Worthy can help you sell your diamond.
-Worthy is dedicated to providing sellers and buyers with that ultimate win-win.
-Everyday they bring together buyers and sellers with their luxury auction marketplace.
-Worthy is led by the very best in the luxury goods market and they work together to bring you the fairest market value for your valuable items while providing stellar service driven by transparency, integrity, privacy and convenience.
+What’s our Worthy review, you ask?
+Simply that Worthy gets you the most money for your diamond ring!
+The company is dedicated to providing sellers and buyers with that ultimate win-win.
+Every day they bring together buyers and sellers with their luxury auction marketplace.
+Worthy is led by the very best in the luxury goods market and they work together to bring you the fairest market value for your valuable items while providing stellar service driven by transparency, integrity, privacy, and convenience.